0Tech/planetarium/test/README.md

 3. Scale up the sentries.
 4. Wait for all the sentries being healthy.

+### ibc\_transfer

+It tests IBC token transfer between two chains.

+Procedure:

+1. Setup a chain.
+2. Setup another chain.
+3. Setup a relayer.
+4. Transfer token from a chain to another chain.

 ## Variable

 There are several variables relevant to the tests: